BedrockStreaming/tech.bedrockstreaming.com/_posts/2022-09-06-monitoring-at-scale-with-victoriametrics.md

 The downsampling allows you to configure how many metrics you want to keep per time interval.

-In this example: `-downsampling.period=24h:10s,1w:30s,30d:1m,360d:5m`, (assuming we collect metrics every 5 seconds) we only keep :
+In this example: `-downsampling.period=24h:10s,1w:30s,30d:1m,360d:5m`, (assuming we collect metrics every 5 seconds) we only keep:
  - one measurement point every 10 seconds beyond 24 hours (instead of one point every 5 seconds)
  - one measurement point every 30 seconds beyond 7 days
  - one measurement point every minute beyond 30 days